jimb0bmij/VMware/vmahost/README.md

 # VMware
-Script to setup host using SHA.
+This is a script to added host with the sha thumbprint.